 The way that IPO underwriters get paid depends on the structure of the deal.
 Typically, IPO underwriters buy the entire IPO issue and then resell the stocks, keeping any profits, though in some cases they receive a flat fee for their services.

 💡 Quick Tip: Look for an online brokerage with low trading commissions as well as no account minimum.
 Higher fees can cut into investment returns over time.

 What Is IPO Underwriting?

-An IPO is the process through which a company has its shares sold to regular investors on a public market.
-The company issuing stock works with the IPO underwriters throughout the process to determine how to price their stock and gin up interest among potential investors.
+An IPO is the process through which a private company “goes public”, and has its shares sold to regular investors on a public market.
+The company issuing stock works with the IPO underwriters throughout the process to determine how to price their stock and stir interest among potential investors.

 Most companies find their way to the investing public through a group of underwriters who agree to purchase the shares, and then sell them to investors.
 But only a few broker-dealers belong to this “underwriting syndicate,” and some of them sell exclusively to institutional investors.